Resources

 Central Contact Information for Military Lodging

-The frustrating part of military lodging is the fact that each entity or branch handles its policies differently, so it’s important to be in direct contact with the facility to understand its rules regarding fees, reservation priorities, and cancellations.
+For military lodging, each entity or service branch handles its policies differently, so it’s important to directly contact the facility to understand its fees, reservation priorities, and cancellation rules.

-But, the DoD seems to be moving toward combining much of the branches’ lodging information at the website Department of Defense Lodging.
-The Defense Travel Management Office has more information regarding the DoD Defense Lodging if you want to read more.
+However, the DOW appears to be moving toward consolidating much of the branches’ lodging information on the Department of Defense Lodging website.
+The Defense Travel Management Office has additional information regarding the DOD Defense Lodging.

-The website provides links for reservation help for the following:
+The website provides reservation help for the following:

 • Air Force Inns